Sharpay's Fabulous Adventure: Plot

 After rehearsals, Amber Lee fires her assistant and hires Sharpay, who accepts in the hope it will help Boi get chosen.
 Later, by pretending to be Sharpay's friend and implying that Boi will get the part, Amber Lee convinces Sharpay to be her maid.
 Boi and Countess run away together, madly in love, and enjoy a jaunt around the city ("Baby").
 Sharpay and Roger panic, finally uniting to find the dogs.
 Peyton finds them and returns them to the two new friends.
 At the end of the day, Peyton tells Sharpay the girl he met on the first day would trust in her own talents rather than sell her soul to get ahead, and they get in a fight.
 Sharpay finds out that Amber Lee plans to remove the dogs from the show and make it all about her.
 Heartbroken, Sharpay seeks the support of Peyton, and they make up.
 The next day (the first day of previews), Sharpay and Roger concoct a plan to remove Amber Lee from the show.
-Roger smears raw chicken all over her golden shoes, and when Amber Lee wears them, the dogs start to lick her shoes.
+Sharpay puts a live microphone on the back of Amber Lee's dress so the audience could hear her behind the curtain.
 Her plan works when Amber Lee reveals her true colors to the audience, who become outraged and begin booing her, with her outburst.
 However, Amber Lee quits the production, and Sharpay is fired.

 When the show is about to be canceled due to the loss of its star, Peyton shows his footage of Sharpay singing the show's emotional ballad ("New York's Best Kept Secret").
 Impressed, the directors reinstate Sharpay as the lead.
 However, Sharpay only accepts the role on the condition that Boi and Countess split the role of the best friend equally.
 The directors agree, and the production is back on.
 Sharpay confides in Peyton her fears about being a star.
 Assuring her that she will be great, Peyton kisses her.
 On opening night, paparazzi are everywhere, and fans and stars alike flood the theatre to see the opening night of A Girl's Best Friend.
 Peyton, Sharpay's parents, and the world watch as Sharpay finally takes the stage in her Broadway debut ("The Rest of My Life").